Wall-enclosed showers in some rooms feel a bit claustrophobic

 Located on pretty Playa de Flamingos in Nuevo Vallarta

 Seemingly a world away from the bustling party destination of Puerto Vallarta, Nuevo Vallarta is a sleepier resort locale with no real downtown -- just big resorts and upscale homes surrounded by a leafy enclave, pristine beach, or manicured golf courses.
 This is the area to head if you're on the hunt for a relaxing beach getaway with some golfing or spa treatments thrown in.
 To experience the culture, dining, nightlife, and shopping of Puerto Vallarta, you'll need to catch a cab for a 25-minute drive.

 Only a slight step up from the economy Riu Jalisco a few doors away, the Riu Vallarta's rooms are clean and comfortable, but nothing special.
-All rooms come standard (even the pricey suites) with old tube TVs, basic mini-fridges, and handy liquor dispensers.
+All rooms come standard (even the pricey suites) with flat-screen TVs, basic mini-fridges, and handy liquor dispensers.